1337jazz/microtraining-git/README.md

 ## Fixing up / squashing

 `fixup` and `squash` accomplish the same thing, but the difference is just which log messages to keep.
-The idea behind these commands is the merge together two or more commits into one.
+The idea behind these commands is to merge together two or more commits into one.
 Let's reset back to the remote and get our repo back to how it was without any rebasing:

 `git reset --hard origin/main`  <-- *(this command will be explained later)*